-Gabriel Byrne and Sibylla Dean walking in Yorkshire
+Gabriel Byrne and Sibylla Deen walking in Yorkshire

 After receiving the red carpet World Premiere treatment at the Raindance Film Festival in London, winning awards at the Nottingham International Film Festival, and heading down under for the Byron Bay Australia Film Festival, Lies We Tell is poised to travel to two more festivals (so far!) before its UK/US general release in February 2018.